PALequeu/DroneMR_old/README.md

 One of the main limit of the project is the difficulty to test it without doing anything illegal.
 It is not allowed to fly drone in public spaces in France, so mission are hard to test.
 I was able to make so basic testing directly in the Mines Nancy Engineering school, but I had not enough spaces to test missions safely (in case it goes south !).
 Another limit of the project is the drone used.
 Parrot Anafi updates their gps position at a 1Hz frequency, which is very low.
 Therefore, the flocking will be quite difficult to implement for them.
 However, the school recently invested in a Parrot Anafi AI drone, that will be much more adapted to the project, and should work seamlessly with the app.

 The next step in the project is the implement the camera monitoring, which is an important feature of the app.
-The "makes flocks of drone fly together" part is handled by another student of the Mines Nancy school of engineering, but I will probably have to also work on it in order for it to work well with the app.
+The "makes flocks of drone fly together" part is handled by another student of the school, but I will probably have to also work on it in order for it to work well with the app.
 Then, the idea is the use the flocks of drone to monitor areas to prevent poaching, to look for structural problems on nuclear reactor, or to access and analyze unreacheable areas.
-All that could be made through deep learning, either directly on the drone, or on another computer.
+All that could be made through deep learning, either directly on the drone, or on another computer, and will be the subject of my internship.